scroll symbol, Mississippian culture, Moundville, Alabama

 Learning Outcomes: This course provides an introduction to theory and methods in archaeological research, data collection, and analysis.
 This course will familiarize you with the strategies that are employed in the investigation of archaeological remains.
 This course will familiarize you with the ways in which such research strategies further the aims of an anthropological archaeology.
 Quizzes and exams provide an opportunity for communicating your learning in response to objective questions, short answer, and short essay prompts.
 In addition to learning feedback through quizzes and exams, extra credit exercies are available with short essay formats.

 Each course module (the equivalent of a week in a regular semester) covers a chapter in the textbook.
-The Compass site will provide some practice quiz questions for each module so you can receive feedback on your understanding of the materials.
+The Canvas site will provide some practice quiz questions for each module so you can receive feedback on your understanding of the materials.
 Plan to spend two hours each week on the readings and taking some practice questions online.
 In the lectures, the instructors highlight the topics that will be the focus of graded quiz and exam questions.

 Inclusivity: The effectiveness of this course is dependent upon the creation of an encouraging and safe classroom environment.
 Exclusionary, offensive or harmful speech (such as racism, sexism, homophobia, transphobia, etc.) will not be tolerated and in some cases subject to University harassment procedures.
 We are all responsible for creating a positive and safe environment that allows all students equal respect and comfort.
 I expect each of you to help establish and maintain and environment where you and your peers can contribute without fear of ridicule or intolerant or offensive language.